ncoghlan/misc/notes/python3/enum_creation.rst

 implementation in the standard library at this time - it's not yet clear if that's the right answer to the problem.

-I do like the idea of using the members qualified names as their values for the enum functional API, though, so I've `filed an issue
+I did like the idea of using the members qualified names as their values for the enum functional API, though, so I `filed an issue
 <http://bugs.python.org/issue17947>`__ suggesting we change to that after the
 core implementation of the PEP has been put in place.
+However, as I noted when ultimately rejecting that change, the current approach works well with any likely concrete subclasses (specifically numbers and strings), whereas the same cannot be said for using the member names (that would break as soon as you tried to use the functional API with a numeric subclass).